One Year Later…

-Dan turned to look at the hardware store that had been his home for the past seven years.
+Dan turned to look at the hardware store that had been his home.
 Immediately, the burn of tears threatened in his eyes and his throat closed tight.
 A little girl of five or six peeked out at him over the sill of the big display window Dan had installed not even a year earlier, Hollings Hardware etched in the thick glass.

 Hank clamped a reassuring hand on Dan’s shoulder and Dan tensed.
 He cleared his throat to push back the hot gorge he felt rising and stepped away from his father-in-law.